egyjs/ARB-Payment-Gateway/README.md

-This package is a wrapper around the Al Rajhi Bank payment gateway API, it allows you to initiate a payment request hosted on the Bank website or on the Marchent website, and also allows you to refund a payment.
+This package is a wrapper around the Al Rajhi Bank payment gateway API, it allows you to initiate a payment request hosted on the Bank website or on the merchant website, and also allows you to refund a payment.
 ## Support us